tikerlade/java_search_problems_reductions/README.md

-# java_search_problems_reductions
+# Reductions of search problems (Java)
-Project to complete reductions of search problems (Java version for Thesis)
+The goal of this project is to complete reductions of search problems in Java.

+## Plan of supported reductions
+* SAT → 3-SAT
+* 3-SAT → IS (independent set problem)
+* 3-SAT → X3C (exact cover by 3-sets problem)
+* IS → VC (vertex cover problem)
+* IS → Clique

+## Problems definitions
+TBD